Denny-Lin/DDK_copy_function/README.md

 # DDK_copy_function
 This repo will do something for image processing.
+* Just try and learn by myself.
-* Read image
+* Read an image.
-* OCR or ...
+* Do OCR or ...
-* output a new file/image
+* Output a new file/image.
 * ...